 CHAPTER XXI.
 THE SUMMONS.

-To the that had rescued Richard Glade, the appearance of the Shadow was unexplainable.
+To the three men who manned the boat that had rescued Richard Glade, the appearance of The Shadow was unexplainable.
 To Glade, himself, the answer to the riddle came with drumming realism.

 Glade knew that this amazing enemy must have followed him overboard; that The Shadow had easily spied the bobbing trunks and had clung to the side of the buoy opposite Glade himself.